 As you may recall, the Obama administration’s Department of Labor (DOL) introduced a final rule in 2016 to increase the minimum annual salary threshold for most “white collar” overtime exemptions (executive, administrative and professional) under the Fair Labor Standards Act (FLSA) from $23,660 to $47,476.
 This final rule was challenged by many states and preliminarily blocked by a federal court prior to its effective date of December 1, 2016.
 On August 31, 2017, the federal court issued a final judgment against the DOL, ruling that the DOL exceeded its authority by raising the minimum salary threshold to qualify for those exemptions so high that it created a “de facto salary-only test.”

-The IRS has also stated that it will not accept 2017 tax returns that don’t indicate whether the filer had insurance for the year.
+The IRS began sending penalty notices from the 2015 tax year, which solidifies that the ACA is still in effect and companies that do not comply with the regulations may face penalties.
+The IRS has also stated that it will reject 2017 tax returns that don’t indicate whether the filer had insurance for the year.
 It’s crucial that you work with an HR professional who can help you with the complicated ACA reporting requirements.

-Toward the end of the Obama administration, a ruling was issued that would have required companies that file EEO-1 Reports to provide data on employee compensation and hours worked, categorized by sex, race and ethnicity.
-This requirement was supposed to apply to the EEO-1 Reports for 2017, which would have been due by March 31, 2018.
+Toward the end of the Obama administration, a ruling was issued that would have required companies that file EEO-1 reports to provide data on employee compensation and hours worked, categorized by sex, race and ethnicity.
+This requirement was supposed to apply to the EEO-1 reports for 2017, which would have been due by March 31, 2018 (the deadline for the 2017 EE0-1 report was extended to June 1, 2018).

-The Trump administration stayed the wage data reporting requirement of the EEO-1 Report for further study.
-The EEOC is expected to provide more information in the near future about the revised EEO-1 Report’s status and what employers should expect.
+The Trump administration stayed the wage data reporting requirement of the EEO-1 report for further study.
+The Equal Employment Opportunity Commission is expected to provide more information in the near future about the revised EEO-1 report’s status and what employers should expect.

-Even without this requirement, employers should still take steps to ensure that they are providing equal pay to employees who perform similar work, regardless of factors such as sex, race, ethnicity, etc., to comply with any applicable equal pay laws (discussed in more detail below) and anti-discrimination laws and to be at the forefront of best practices.
+Even without this requirement, employers should still take steps to ensure they are providing equal pay to employees who perform substantially similar or comparable work, regardless of factors such as sex, race, ethnicity, etc., in order to comply with any applicable equal pay laws (discussed in more detail below) and anti-discrimination laws, as well as to be at the forefront of best practices.
 Start by reviewing the current compensation bands within your company.
 Review your pay bands within each individual job title or each department and see where pay gaps lie.
-Determine whether there are legitimate factors for the pay gap and, if not, develop a way in which you can begin to close the gap.
-This can be done with incentive programs, greater annual wage increases for high performers or even temporary wage increase freezes until you are able to level the playing field.
+Determine whether there are legitimate bona fide factors for the pay gap and, if not, develop a way in which you can begin to close the gap.

 Various companies have taken steps, especially over the last few years, to close the gender gap when it comes to compensation.
-The trend will likely continue throughout 2018 as more states and cities enact laws intended to keep employers from asking about—or relying on—salary history as a basis for compensation negotiations, which is one way to combat historic difference in compensation by gender.
+The trend will likely continue throughout the rest of 2018 as more states and cities enact laws intended to keep employers from asking about—or relying on—salary history as a basis for compensation negotiations.
 One would expect additional actions from states and municipalities to address this issue as well.

 Delaware and Oregon also have compensation history inquiry restrictions in place.
-Massachusetts is set to follow this year.
+Massachusetts and Connecticut have enacted such laws in 2018.
 San Francisco and New York City have also passed similar regulations.
 Additionally, there are federal laws, such as the Lily Ledbetter Equal Pay Act and the Equal Pay Act, which address unfair wage gaps.
 You can expect the list to grow over time, as more and more cities and states seek strategies to address pay inequality.

-These are just a few of the major HR topics businesses should keep an eye on in 2018.
-As always, TriNet will stay abreast of trends and changing legislation that affect SMBs.
+These are just a few of the major HR topics businesses should keep an eye on throughout the rest of 2018 and beyond.
+As always, TriNet will stay abreast of trends and changing legislation that affect small and midsize businesses.
+Contact us for more information.

 This communication is for informational purposes only; it is not legal, tax or accounting advice; and is not an offer to sell, buy or procure insurance.